cvg/limap/docs/tutorials/line2d.rst

 LIMAP provides modular interfaces for line detection, description and matching under :py:mod:`limap.image.line`.

+The detectors, descriptors and matchers below are external methods; their BibTeX entries are collected `here <https://github.com/cvg/limap/blob/main/misc/citations.md>`_.
+Please cite the ones you use.

 -----------------------------------------------------
 Minimal example on line detection and description
 -----------------------------------------------------